 Is 1300 Calories Enough For A Woman?

 1300 calories is not enough for most women, it is likely only an appropriate intake for children because as an adult your body generally requires around 1200 calories just to perform bodily functions.
-For women, this means that hormonal balance and reproductive function might suffer as a result of consuming too few calories.

-Other Cutting Articles
+Other Weight Loss Articles

 About The Author